 Of course, it doesn’t always work out that way and some great champions have proved to be disastrous sires and dams in later life.
-But when you’re next racing betting you might consider strong lineage to be a good omen before a race.
+Other middling racehorses have become superstars in the stud industry.
+So when you’re next racing betting you might consider strong lineage to be a good omen before a race.

 Here, Paddy Power explains what breeding in horse racing is all about in our latest Demystifying Racing guide…

 What is a sire and a dam?